robomq/robomq.io/docs/STOMP.md

 ## Java

 ### Prerequisite
-The Java library we use for this example can be found at <https://github.com/robomq/Gozirra>.
+The Java library we use for this example can be found at <a href="https://github.com/robomq/Gozirra" target="_blank">https://github.com/robomq/Gozirra</a>.
 It supports STOMP version 1.0.

 You may clone the repository by `git clone https://github.com/robomq/Gozirra.git`.